Soap making can be a really pleasurable experience.

 2.5 mL Roman Chamomile Essential Oil

 - First, weigh out the Coconut oil and Cocoa Butter and chop it into small chunks and place in a plastic bucket.

 - Next, weigh out the Olive, Avocado, and Essential oils and blend together.

 - Put on your rubber gloves and goggles, weigh out the water in a bucket and the goats milk in a jug and mix together in the bucket.
 Weigh out the Sodium Hydroxide in a jug.

-- In a well ventilated area pour the Sodium Hydroxide into the water and the milk mixture and stir with your long handled, stainless steel spoon until the mixture has completely dissolved.
-Don’t be alarmed if the goat milk starts to turn a yellow hue this is perfectly natural.
-It may also give out Ammonia fumes, keep your mask on and just keep stirring, once the mixture is even put it to one side
+- In a well-ventilated, area pour the Sodium Hydroxide into the water and milk mixture.
+Stir with your long-handled, stainless steel spoon until the mixture has completely dissolved.
+Don’t be alarmed if the goat milk starts to turn a yellow hue – this is perfectly natural.
+It may also give out Ammonia fumes; keep your mask on and just keep stirring, once the mixture is even put it to one side.

-- Pour the caustic solution into the oil, stir manually until the fats dissolve
+- Pour the caustic solution into the oil and stir manually until the fats dissolve.

-- Sprinkle in the Calendula petals, use just enough to make the soap look attractive.
-Mix in thoroughly with a spoon and pour into your prepared c1.5 kg moulds
+- Sprinkle in the Calendula petals, using just enough to make the soap look attractive.
+Mix in thoroughly with a spoon and pour into your prepared c1.5 kg moulds.